Marima1993/Communication1/README.md

 # What are the key components of intercultural communication?

-Intercultura communication focuses on accumulating knowledge about a culture through communication in the form of shared stories based on subjective, individual experiences.
+Intercultural communication focuses on accumulating knowledge about a culture through communication in the form of shared stories based on subjective, individual experiences.

 # How does cultural context influence communication styles and norms?